Arboretum: Europe

-Dømmesmoen Arboret is a 40 ha arboretum in Grimstad municipality, Aust-Agder county, Norway.
-In the Dømmesmoen forest, where the arboret is planned in harmony with nature, 22 different ecosystems have been defined.
+Dømmesmoen Arboret is a 40 ha arboretum in Grimstad Municipality in Agder county, Norway.
+In the Dømmesmoen forest, where the arboretum is planned in harmony with nature, 22 different ecosystems have been defined.
 The trees and plants have been planted along the tracks so that the visitors can experience and learn about them in the various ecosystems.
 Information about the various ecosystems are found along the tracks in the forest and park area.
 Through the years, approximately 700 different species of trees and plants have been planted in the Dømmesmoen area.

-The Dømmesmoen area, where the arboret is situated, has a fascinating history.
+The Dømmesmoen area, where the arboretum is situated, has a fascinating history.
 Excavations have found traces of settlements that can be dated to around year 0.
-There are 50-60 burial mounds from pre Viking area at Dømmesmoen, among the densest burial mound areas found in Norway.
-The most famous attractions at Dømmesmoen among locals are a 400-500 year old hollow oak, and a wooden tower overlooking the town of Grimstad.
-2 kilometres east of Dømmesmoen, at Fjære, Fjære church is situated.
-The stone church was built around year 1150, and has significant historical value dating back to the Viking area.
+There are 50-60 burial mounds from pre-Viking area at Dømmesmoen, among the densest burial mound areas found in Norway.
+The most famous attractions at Dømmesmoen among locals are a 400-500 year old hollow oak, and a wooden tower overlooking the town of Grimstad which is located about 2 km to the southeast.
+The medieval Fjære Church is situated about 2 km to the northeast.
+The stone church was built around year 1150 and has significant historical value dating back to the Viking area.